ibrain-one/ibrain/README.md

 ## Join the iBrain One Community

 If you're inspired by the vision of iBrain One and want to contribute to a future where web interaction is intuitive, natural, and accessible to everyone, we invite you to join our community.
 Together, we can build a digital ecosystem that leverages the full potential of decentralized AI, microapps, and voice-driven interfaces to make the web a more inclusive and user-friendly space.

+## Acknowledgments

+We would like to extend our heartfelt gratitude to the Vercel team for their incredible work on the project starter boilerplate.
+This boilerplate has served as the foundation for the iBrain One app, enabling us to kickstart our project with a robust and scalable architecture.
+The Vercel team's commitment to excellence and open-source contributions has significantly accelerated our development process, and for that, we are truly thankful.